-Ministers may raise attention as to the importance of healthy ecosystems as a foundation to ensure healthy people, and that the considerable loss of biodiversity is undermining our joint resilience.
+Ministers may raise attention as to the importance of healthy ecosystems as a foundation to ensure healthy people, and that the considerable loss of biodiversity is undermining our collective resilience.
 It is the poorest among us who are most vulnerable.
 Zoonotic diseases like COVID-19 expose the close relationship between nature and people.
 We increase our vulnerability to such diseases through environmental degradation.
 This pandemic reveals the associated significant cost and the need for strengthened action to avoid future emergence of zoonotic diseases.
-Recognizing the rapid loss of nature, the piece by piece loss of natural habitat and the associated increasing risk for our societies, ministers can commit to measures to strengthened cross-sectoral efforts to protect biodiversity, reverse the degradation of ecosystems and enhance ecosystem resilience.
-This also as important measures to urgently adapt and mitigate climate change.
-Ministers can promote involvement of a broad range of actors in the development and scaling up of effective actions, including indigenous peoples and local communities, local and sub-national authorities, women and youth groups.
+Recognizing the rapid loss of nature, the incremental loss of natural habitat and the associated increasing risk for our societies, ministers can consider measures to strengthened cross-sectoral efforts to protect biodiversity, reverse environmental degradation, restore and maintain healthy ecosystems and enhance ecosystem resilience.
+These also serve as important measures to urgently adapt and mitigate climate change.
+Ministers can promote involvement of a broad range of actors in the development and scaling up of effective actions, including indigenous peoples and local communities, sub-national governments, cities and local authorities, businesses and investors, women and youth groups.
 Building on this and given the developments around the order of environment-related international meetings in 2021, the ministers can commit to the development and effective implementation of an ambitious post-2020 global biodiversity framework to be adopted at the fifteenth meeting of the Conference of the Parties to the Convention, to be held in China.
-Ministers can also emphasise the importance for enhancing synergies at all levels between the biodiversity related conventions and other multilateral environmental agreements in order to efficiently contribute to the implementation of the post 2020 global biodiversity framework and the 2030 Agenda for Sustainable Development.
-Ministers should also consider ways to support the work of the UNFCCC and the Paris agreement, thus contributing to the 26th Conference of the Parties in 2021 and the negotiations of the beyond 2020 instrument for the sound management of chemicals and waste.
+Ministers can also emphasise the importance for enhancing synergies at all levels between the biodiversity-related conventions and other multilateral environmental agreements in order to efficiently contribute to the implementation of the post-2020 global biodiversity framework and the 2030 Agenda for Sustainable Development.
+Ministers should also consider ways to support the implementation of the UNFCCC and the Paris agreement, thus contributing to the 26th Conference of the Parties to the uNFCCC in 2021 and the negotiations of the instrument for the sound management of chemicals and waste beyond 2020.